M. Raghava Iyengar

-Maha Vidhwan Rao Sahib Mu Raghava Iyengar (Tamil: மு ராகவ ஐயங்கார்) (1878–1960) was a well known Tamil scholar and researcher of Tamil literature.
+Maha Vidhwan Rao Sahib Mu Raghava Iyengar (1878–1960) was a well known Tamil scholar and researcher of Tamil literature.

 Life

 Maha Vidhwan Mu Raghava Iyengar (known as M. Raghava Iyengar) was from Manamadurai in Tamil Nadu and lived in the Ramanathapuram area.
 He was born on 26 July 1878.
 He was a Tamil scholar and he conducted research on Tamil History and Literature.
 Notably, he worked on establishing the time periods of the old Tamil Poets.
 His research was also centered around the Alwars.

 His father was Sadavadhaanam Muthuswamy Iyengar, a Tamil Poet in the court of Ponnuchami Thevar, the brother of the king of Ramnad, Muthuramalinga Sethupathi II.
 His father wrote a 100-verse Tamil poem "Manavala Mamuni Nootranthathi" on the Vaishnava Saint Manavala Mamuni.
 He also wrote Nootrettu Thiruppathi Agaval which lists out all the 108 Sri Vaishnava Divya Desams along with Purana Sthalams.

-Pandithurai Thevar, who was a nobleman from the Royal family of Ramnad, studied Tamil under his father.
+Pandithurai Thevar, who was a nobleman from the royal family of Ramnad, studied Tamil under his father.
 When he was young, Mu Raghava Iyengar studied Tamil from Pandithurai Thevar.
 His cousin R. Raghava Iyengar was a Poet Laureate of the Sethu Samasthanam.

 His grand father, Sri Krishna Iyengar was the deputy chief minister under Sri Muthuramalinga Sethupathi II or Sri Bhaskara Sethupathi, Raja of Ramnad.
 Sri Krishna Iyengar was also known as Chinna Prathani Sri Krishna Iyengar, while, his colleague, Sri Muthirulappa Pilla was the Periya Prathani (Chief of Ministers).